craig-m/ansible-anywhere/roles/redis/README.md

 Redis
 =====

-Simple role to install Redis, then start + enable + test the service.
+Simple role to install [Redis](https://redis.io/), then start + enable + test the service.

-Created by: `[vagrant@ansibleanywhere roles]$ molecule init role redis`
+Created by: `[vagrant@ansibleanywhere roles]$  redis`

+Using Redis to hold ansible fact cache improves perfomance.

 Requirements
 ------------

 That redis is in your apt/yum/other repository.
 This role installs with the 'package' module.

+On CentOS you can run `epel` role first.

 Role Variables
 --------------